cris-developer/Peter-the-goalkeeper-game/README.md

 ## Description

 Peter has always dreamt of being a Football World Word Champion.
 This is the world final match but the rival team has the faster football players per second.
-If he stops all the balls, he win the game.
+If he stops all the balls, he wins the game.

 If he misses more than 3 balls, his team loses, as they had an advantage of 3 goals.